1. What is happening?

 9. So… what are my options going forward?

-- We migrate your current site from Drupal 7 to Drupal 9.
-This means we clone the design, functionality and content of your site and replicate it in the new version of the CMS.
-Nobody but you would notice the difference, but you’d be on the right side of the development divide.
+- We migrate your current site from Drupal 7 to Drupal 9 or another CMS.
+This means we clone the design, functionality and content of your site and replicate it in the new version of the CMS: nobody but you would notice the difference, but you’d be on the right side of the development divide.

 - We embark on a complete reimagining of your site, from top to bottom.
 This involves our full data-driven, audience-led process, a new design, user testing and more, a bespoke project for your organisation.